 What’s the best time to visit San Francisco?

-The best time to visit San Francisco is from March through May when the weather is warm with temperatures in the mid 60’s.
+The best time to visit San Francisco is from March through May when the weather is warm with temperatures in the mid 60s.
 If you prefer warmer climate, schedule your visit around October-November as this is when the temperature is warmer than the rest of the year.
-The evenings tend to be chilly regardless what time of the year it is, due to its proximity to the bay.
+The evenings tend to be chilly regardless of what time of the year it is, due to the city’s proximity to the bay.

 What’s good to know about San Francisco?

 Located on the northern end of California, San Francisco is surrounded by the bay to the north and east, and Pacific Ocean to its west.
 This peninsula is only 7 miles wide, and that makes it an ideal place to add to your one day itinerary.

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in San Francisco.